GeeksXtreme/Aleph/README.md

 However, it is very easy for a smart system administrator to detect that a shell is open locally, and an intrusion detection/prevention system can be configured to block network traffic that looks like it belongs to a [reverse shell](http://en.wikipedia.org/wiki/Shellcode#Remote).
 One strategy for maintaining persistent covert remote access is by employing a [rootkit](http://en.wikipedia.org/wiki/Rootkit).

-ALEPH is a Windows rootkit designed to be configurable based on the user's needs, incredibly powerful once installed on a target host, and very hard to detect.
-The purpose of this project is mainly for fun and learning, but also to design a novel security testing tool.

 ALEPH is released under GNU GPL (see license.txt) and is specifically for legitimate use for penetration testers, malware analysts, and other security professionals.
 ALEPH is not a hacking tool and not intended for malicious use.